bazarinitiative/BazarServer/README.md

 - Because changestream has various limitation, we will not use changestream.

-## Bazar-Server Should only run one instance
+## BazarServer Should only run one instance

 - Because we need to maintain `receiveOffset` for this instance, while MongoDB do not support auto-increment id.
 - We will separate reader to dedicate module for better performance.
 Reader can run multiple instances. receiveOffset will help reader work better.